ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

 | `refresh`  | integer |          | `500`              | Poll interval in milliseconds.
 Use zero to disable automatic polling.                                                                                                                  |
 | `maxTries` | integer |          | `3`                | Maximum tries when reading. <br /><br />Number of tries when reading data, if some of the reading fail.
 For single try, enter 1.                                                       |

 Note: Polling can be manually triggered by sending `REFRESH` command to item bound to channel of `data` thing.
 When manually triggering polling, a new poll is executed as soon as possible, and sibling `data` things (i.e. things that share the same `poller` bridge) are updated.
+See [Refresh command](#refresh-command) section for more details.

 ### `data` thing